XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Introduction

-\item \emph{Novel Hierarchical Rollout Exploration}: We introduce a hierarchical rollout planner that adaptively allocates rollouts based on uncertainty reduction and exploration bonuses.
-This allows the rollout policy to focus on high-variance prompts near the decision boundary where additional rollouts are most informative.
-To address degenerate groups where all responses fail and gradients vanish, we further seed these hard prompts with curated in-context examples drawn from an evolving corpus of rollouts with verified successes over training.
-This combination ensures that both ambiguous and unsolved prompts contribute non-trivial learning signals, breaking symmetry and expanding the effective training frontier.
+\item \emph{Novel Hierarchical Rollout Exploration}: We introduce a hierarchical rollout planner that adaptively allocates rollout budgets based on uncertainty reduction and exploration bonuses.
+This design focuses high-reward variance prompts near the decision boundary, where additional rollouts are most informative.
+To address degenerate prompt groups where all responses fail and gradients vanish, we further seed these hard prompts with curated in-context exemplars drawn from an evolving corpus of verified successful rollouts.
+These mechanisms ensure that both ambiguous and previously unsolved prompts contribute meaningful learning signals, breaking symmetry and expanding the capability frontier.

-\item \emph{Novelty-Guided Advantage Sharpening}: Beyond rollout exploration, \name improves exploitation of successful rollouts by introducing a sequence-level novelty measure.
-Rollouts that are correct yet atypical under the model's own distribution receive an additional entropy-inspired bonus.
-This mechanism both distinguishes among superficially similar successes and promotes generalization to underexplored reasoning paths, counteracting the homogenization imposed by rule-based sparse rewards.
+\item \emph{Novelty-Guided Advantage Sharpening}: To improve exploitation, \name introduces a sequence-level novelty measure that augments standard advantage estimation.
+Rollouts that are correct yet atypical under the model’s own distribution receive an entropy-inspired bonus, enabling the learner to distinguish among superficially similar successes.
+This shaping promotes generalization to underexplored reasoning paths and counteracts the homogenization induced by sparse, rule-based rewards.